duponter/advent-of-code-kt/README.md

 ## Algorithms

 Many puzzles can be solved very easily when knowing or using the correct algorithm.
-By taggging puzzles, it is easier to find, link and solve similar puzzles.
+By tagging puzzles, it is easier to find, link and solve similar puzzles.

 **[Tag annotations](https://kotlinlang.org/docs/annotations.html)**